 Getting A Permit

-Performers interested in obtaining a permit should visit the Cambridge Arts office at 344 Broadway, second floor, Cambridge, during normal business hours to complete an application.
+Performers interested in obtaining a permit to perform in public should visit the Cambridge Arts office at 344 Broadway, second floor, Cambridge, during normal business hours to complete an application.
+The permit is free.
 Individual performers as well as those playing in groups must obtain permits.
 It takes about 5 minutes and you walk out with a permit in hand.

 No auditions required.
 All are welcome and encouraged to apply.
+A performer does not have to be a Cambridge resident in order to obtain a performance permit.
 We look forward to serving you and having your creativity enliven public spaces of Cambridge.

 Performer permits issued: Mondays: 9 A.M. - 8 P.M.

 Tuesdays, Wednesdays, Thursdays: 9 A.M. - 5 P.M.